kappter/benfordlaw/README.markdown

   - Text: Extracts numbers via OCR (images) or directly (text files).
   - Raw Image: Analyzes DCT coefficients from JPEGs (client-side limited; server-side recommended).
 - **OCR Enhancements**: Preprocesses images with OpenCV.js for better Tesseract.js accuracy.
-- **Live Tally**: Updates a bar chart in real-time as first digits are counted.
+- **Live Tally**: Updates a bar chart in real-time with throttled rendering for stability.
-- **Progress Bar**: Shows processing progress (0-100% for text, 0-50% for OCR, 50-100% for counting).
+- **Progress Bar**: Shows processing progress (0-100% for text, 0-50% for OCR/DCT, 50-100% for counting).
 - **Results Table**: Displays digit counts and percentages, excluding invalid numbers.
-- **Statistical Analysis**: Uses a chi-squared test to compare the first-digit distribution to Benford’s Law.
-A p-value < 0.05 flags potential anomalies.
+- **Statistical Analysis**: Uses a chi-squared test (p-value < 0.05 flags anomalies).
-- **Dataset Validation**: Checks if numbers are suitable for Benford’s Law (e.g., span multiple orders of magnitude).
+- **Dataset Validation**: Checks if numbers are suitable for Benford’s Law.
 - **User Guidance**: Includes a help section linking to advice on handling anomalies.
-- **Responsive Design**: User-friendly interface with clear feedback.
+- **Responsive Design**: Stable across browsers, including Chrome.

 ## What to Do If You Suspect Image Manipulation
 If the app flags a “Potential Anomaly” (p-value < 0.05), it may indicate manipulation.
 Follow these steps:

 1. **Verify the Input**:
-   - **Text Analysis**: Ensure the image is high-contrast and typed (not handwritten).
-Check the console for OCR-extracted text (`OCR extracted text: ...`) to verify accuracy.
-Re-upload or try a clearer image.
+   - **Text Analysis**: Ensure the image is high-contrast and typed.
+Check the console for OCR-extracted text (`OCR extracted text: ...`).
    - **Raw Image Analysis**: Ensure the image is a JPEG.
-Client-side DCT analysis is limited; use the server-side API for better results.
+Use the server-side API for accurate DCT analysis.
 2. **Compare with Original Data**:
-   - Obtain the original dataset (e.g., raw text file, another image copy) and re-analyze.
-Compare results for consistency.
+   - Analyze the original dataset (e.g., raw text, another image copy) and compare results.
    - Look for tampering signs (e.g., inconsistent fonts, pixel artifacts).
 3. **Test Multiple Samples**:
-   - Analyze other files from the same source.
-Consistent deviations strengthen suspicion.
+   - Analyze other files from the same source to confirm patterns.
 4. **Investigate Context**:
-   - Ensure the dataset is Benford-compliant (spans multiple orders of magnitude).
-Unsuitable data (e.g., fixed-length codes) may cause false positives.
+   - Ensure the dataset is Benford-compliant.
+Unsuitable data may cause false positives.
    - Verify the source’s trustworthiness.
 5. **Further Analysis**:
-   - Use forensic tools (e.g., FotoForensics, Forensically) for image manipulation checks.
+   - Use forensic tools (e.g., FotoForensics, Forensically).
-   - For critical data, consult a forensic accountant or data analyst for deeper statistical tests (e.g., Z-statistics).
+   - Consult a forensic accountant or data analyst for critical data.
 6. **Report Findings**:
-   - Document results (e.g., screenshot the chart and analysis) and share with stakeholders.
+   - Document results (e.g., screenshot the chart and analysis).
-   - Note that this app provides preliminary indicators, not definitive proof.
+   - Note that this app provides preliminary indicators, not proof.

 ## Getting Started
 ### Prerequisites
 - A modern web browser (e.g., Chrome, Firefox, Edge).
-- For raw image analysis, server-side processing requires Python, Flask, and `scipy` (see Server-Side Setup).
+- For raw image analysis, server-side processing requires Python, Flask, and `scipy`.

 ### Installation
 1. Clone or download the repository: